dashpresshq/archaea/docs/installation/setup.md

   <summary>How can I create a new Hadmean Project</summary>
   <div>
     <p>
-      Create a new folder and run `npx hadmean@latest` there.
+      Create a new folder and run `npx hadmean` there.
     </p>
   </div>
 </details>